-Best Large: Spring Chef Large Dough Blender
+Spring Chef Large Dough Blender

 This is the larger size of our recommended “best overall” dough blender, with all the same features.
 It’s manufactured for either the professional or the home cook, has five strong stainless steel blades, features a comfortable rubber handle, is dishwasher safe, and has a lifetime warranty.
-This larger-sized dough blender has two benefits: It can be used for larger batches of dough, and it can be used by people with large hands much more comfortably than the standard size tool.
+This larger-sized dough blender has two benefits: It can be used for larger batches of dough, and it can be used by people with larger hands much more comfortably than the standard size tool.

 Spring Chef Dough Blender and Pastry Cutter Set

 The Spring Chef dough blender and bench scraper are here together in this very useful set.
 Each tool is manufactured to the high Spring Chef-standard, with sturdy stainless steel blades that make the work easy and rubber handles for ease of use.
 The bench scraper has inch measurements for your use along the beveled edge of the blade and an ergonomically designed handle.